Internal Bra: Innovative Techniques in Breast Surgery

 • Absorbable Scaffolds: These scaffolds are composed of biocompatible materials that gradually dissolve over time, leaving behind natural tissue reinforcement.
 Absorbable scaffolds provide temporary support during the initial healing phase and are eventually replaced by the body’s natural tissue.

 • Surgical Sutures: Surgical sutures feature tiny, corkscrew-like sutures, these allow for greater tissue fixation and support.
 At Gold Coast Plastic Surgery, we prefer the use of surgical sutures for the internal bra technique.
 This innovative method offers enhanced safety and security, by anchoring the internal bra implants into place, resulting in better patient outcomes.
-The unique design of surgical sutures provides additional stability to the scar tissue and the breast tissue, minimizing the risk of implant displacement or malposition.
-Furthermore, the precise placement of surgical sutures allows for meticulous shaping and sculpting of the breast tissue, leading to superior results.
+The unique design of surgical sutures provides additional stability to the scar tissue and the breast tissue, reducing the risk of implant displacement or malposition.
+Furthermore, the precise placement of surgical sutures allows for more precise shaping and sculpting of the breast tissue.

-These state of the art materials are selected based on their biocompatibility, strength, and ability to integrate with the surrounding scar tissue and breast tissue, ensuring optimal results and minimizing the risk of complications.
+These materials are selected based on their biocompatibility, strength, and ability to integrate with the surrounding scar tissue and breast tissue, promoting optimal results and reducing the risk of complications.

 Ideal Candidates for the Internal Bra Technique